 Interdisciplinary studies stimulate a wider understanding and system thinking which allows you to exercise your knowledge and ability to understand and handle complex challenges holistically.
 These studies also provide you with training in critical analysis which involves many perspectives on different problems and solutions.
 This interdisciplinary competence functions as the foundation for being able to understand and lead work involving different types expertise and stakeholders.
 This is in part accomplished by through joint studies with other programmes as well as with regular meetings and activities involving representatives from groups involved in the energy transition.

 During your fifth semester, you can choose between elective courses at Uppsala University or exchange studies at one of our international partner universities which allow you to pursue a specialisation.
 You also have the possibility to do an internship based course during your fifth semester, which presupposes that you organise this with a relevant employer yourself, giving you a valuable work experience and contacts.

 Examination Assessments in the programme take several forms, adapted to the course content and goals, and range from traditional written and oral exams to case studies and problem based learning.
 Your knowledge and skills will be evaluated both individually as well as in groups.

 Language All courses in the programme are given in English and you will study together with students from across the world, broadening your intercultural proficiency and training you to work in an international environment and to communicate for a global market.

 The programme is recommended to you who want to develop and lead this energy transition within the broad and fast-growing field of energy transition.
-Employment opportunities can be found in national or international companies (utility companies, electricity companies, large private businesses which have sustainability incorporated into their core activities, housing companies, transport companies, consultancies) as well as not for profit organizations and governmental authorities on different levels.
+Employment opportunities can be found in national or international companies (utility companies, electricity companies, large private businesses which have sustainability incorporated into their core activities, housing companies, transport companies, consultancies) as well as not for profit organisations and governmental authorities on different levels.
 The energy sector provides you, as a professional, with many opportunities to work in graduate positions such as: